Autism and Secretin

 Preliminary clinical trials began in 1997-98.
 Reports about the results of those trials are sketchy.
 S. Baker had slides about his trials at http://www.sbakermd.com/database/slides/, but that site was not active as of 13 June 2001.

-As of the summer of 2001, I searched the medical and psychological literature for other studies about secretin as a therapy for autism.
-I found three controlled studies (Chez et al., 2000; Dunn-Geier et al, 2000; Sandler et al, 1999), none of which reported benefits for children given secretin.
+As of the 2001, I searched the medical and psychological literature for other studies about secretin as a therapy for autism.
+I found four controlled studies (Chez et al., 2000; Corbett et al., 2001; Dunn-Geier et al, 2000; Sandler et al, 1999), none of which reported benefits for children given secretin.
 Despite Rimland's (2000) criticism of some of the research, reviewers (Hunsinger, Nguyen, Zebraski, & Raffa, 2000; Posey & McDougle, 2000) have agreed that there is insufficient evidence to support secretin's use as a therapy for autism.
 Posey and McDougle (2000) state the results bluntly: "Recent controlled trials of secretin have not shown efficacy compared to placebo."

 The Cochrane Collaboration provided a review of the evidence it could locate through March of 2005.
 The conclusions are straightforward: "There is no evidence that single or multiple dose intravenous secretin is effective and as such it should not currently be recommended or administered as a treatment for autism."